Overview of AXA Travel Insurance

 208 Reviews

 AXA is a great option for people traveling internationally, as both of its plans offer strong coverage at a good price.
-The emergency medical and medical evacuation limits on the Gold and Platinum plans are in line with and surpass our minimum recommended levels for trips abroad.
+The Emergency Medical coverage limits on the Explorer Select and Explorer Elite plans exceed our minimum recommended levels for trips abroad.

 If you are looking for travel medical coverage without buying a comprehensive policy with full trip cancellation coverage, you may want to look at other providers, as AXA is on the pricier side for medical-only policies and only offers comprehensive options through our Squarmouth marketplace.